AbhishekPanditPro/producer_consumer/README.md

 # Producer_Consumer
-Producer-Consumer program is a process synchronization problem where producer produces items, puts them in the buffer memor(shared memory), and consumer consumes the memory.
-The buffer works as a shared memory between producer and consumer and the program works concurrently.
+Producer-Consumer program is a process synchronization problem where producer produces items, puts them in the buffer memory, and consumer consumes the memory.
+The buffer works as a shared memory between producer and consumer, and the program works concurrently.

 ## Note: C++ compiler is inbuilt in the Unix/Linux
 To run in program in Windows, you need to have C++ compiler installed and add the compiler path to the system variables.